Is Plunder an Embezzlement Scheme | Crime of Plunder

 As cited in the case of Estrada vs. Sandiganbayan, the Supreme Court held that:

 “When Section 4 of R.A.
 No. 7080 mandates that it shall not be necessary for the prosecution to prove each and every criminal act done by the accused, the legislature, in effect, rendered the enumerated “criminal acts” under Section 1 (d) merely as means and not as essential elements of plunder.
 This is constitutionally infirmed and repugnant to the basic idea of justice and fair play.
 As a matter of due process, the prosecution is required to prove beyond reasonable doubt every fact necessary to constitute the crime with which the defendant is charged.
 The State may not specify a lesser burden of proof for an element of a crime.
 With more reason, it should not be allowed to go around the principle by characterizing an essential element of plunder merely as a “means” of committing the crime.
-For the result is the reduction of the burden of the prosecution to prove the guilt of the accused beyond reasonable doubt.”((G.R.
-No. 148560, November 19, 2001))
+For the result is the reduction of the burden of the prosecution to prove the guilt of the accused beyond reasonable doubt.”11

 Final thoughts